The Swank Pad Knoxville Visitor’s Guide

 Unique and Great Knoxville Eats:

 Bounded by Clinch, Market, and Union Ave.
 Tupelo Honey is highly rated, but not by locals.
 Best restaurants here: Stock and Barrel has the best burgers, Flying Tomato for pizza.
 Inside the lobby of the Hotel Oliver is a speakeasy called the Peter Kern Library.
 Good craft cocktails Entrance is via a buzzer in the alley between the parking garage and the hotel.
 First entry on the right.
-The Oliver Royale on the square is our current favorite cocktails.

 - Sticky Rice Cafe – 120 Jackson Dance St. – Laotian food made by the family.
 Very popular and for good reason.
 Their hot food really is hot.